Back to Programs Overview

 Educational Approaches in Early Learning

-In this course students will learn to analyze various educational approaches in early years learning and develop their ability to link theory to practice.
+In this course, students will learn to analyze various educational approaches in early childhood education and develop an ability to link theory to practice.
 A critical exploration of diverse educational approaches will give students a theoretical foundation upon which to develop and evaluate program design.
-Student programming will demonstrate an understanding toward developmentally appropriate practice and support a sensitivity of diverse groups of children.
+An in-depth exploration of both the Ontario and Quebec Provincial Early Learning Frameworks and the National Indigenous Early Learning Framework will be central to this course.

 6